TransProb/TransProb.github.io/_pages/about.md

   limit: 3
 ---

-I am a Lecturer at the College of Information Management, Nanjing Agricultural University.
+Welcome, I am a Lecturer at the College of Information Management, Nanjing Agricultural University from March, 2026.
 My research focuses on transportation systems and logistics services, with particular interests in shared mobility, drone-based optimization, and agricultural logistics.

-I received my Ph.D. from Nagoya University and subsequently conducted postdoctoral research at the University of Tokyo.
+I received my Ph.D. from Nagoya University (2024) and subsequently conducted postdoctoral research at the University of Tokyo.
 During my doctoral and postdoctoral studies in Japan, I was supported by the Nagoya University Interdisciplinary Frontier Fellowship and the Japan Society for the Promotion of Science (JSPS).

 ### Research Interests